kriszyp/xstyle/README.md

 All elements have default binding.
 For input elements, bindings are bound to the input's "value" attribute, for other elements, to the text content of the element.
 However, you can also bind to specific attributes of an element as well.
-This accomplished by placing the paranthesis embedded binding reference in an attribute selector generator.
+This accomplished by placing the parenthesis embedded binding reference in an attribute selector generator.
 For example, we could bind the href of an anchor element to a variable:

 	targetUrl = 'http://target/';